 Leju Holdings Limited is a Cayman Islands company and a foreign person under PRC law.
 Due to PRC government restrictions on foreign investment in the internet industry and the uncertainty over administrative practice in advertising industries, we conduct part of our business through contractual arrangements with our affiliated PRC entities.
-Our e-commerce business with respect to new residential properties is operated through our contractual arrangements with Shanghai Yi Xin and its shareholders.
-Our e-commerce business with respect to home furnishing is operated through our
+Our e-commerce business with respect to new residential properties is operated through our contractual arrangements with Baijing Jiajujiu and its shareholders.
+Our e-commerce business for new residential properties websites and our secondary listings business are operated through our contractual arrangements with Beijing Jiajujiu and its shareholders.
+Our online advertising business for new residential properties websites and our secondary listings business are operated through our contractual arrangements with Beijing Leju and its shareholders.
+Shanghai Yi Xin, and Beijing Jiajujiu and its subsidiaries and branches hold the licenses and approvals that are essential for our business operations.